Related videos:

 The failed escape attempt ended in a violent accident and an alleged attempt to bribe a Florida Highway Patrol (FHP) officer, authorities reported this Tuesday.

-The suspect, identified as Alejandro García Estrada, 32 years old, was arrested on Sunday following a chase that began when a FHP patrol spotted the man driving recklessly in a black Ford Mustang with white stripes, in the westbound lanes of the Palmetto Expressway, near Northwest 67th Avenue.
+The suspect, identified as Alejandro García Estrada, 32 years old, was arrested on Sunday following a chase that began when a FHP patrol officer spotted the man driving recklessly a black Ford Mustang with white stripes, in the westbound lanes of the Palmetto Expressway, near Northwest 67th Avenue.

 Violent resistance and failed bribery